 - Cost of Goods Sold (Form 1125-A)

 1. Inventory at Beginning of the Year - This amount is the calculated dollar amount for the inventory of all finished or partly finished goods, raw materials and/or supplies which were acquired for sale or were physically part of the merchandise intended for sale at the beginning of the tax year.
 The amount entered here should correspond to the ending inventory that was reported on the previous year's Form 1125-A for this entity.
 If last year's return was done in TaxSlayer Pro, the ending inventory amount from the prior year return will pull forward to the current year as the Inventory at the Beginning of the Year.
 If the amount that the taxpayer reports is different from what was reported as the ending inventory on the prior year tax return, a Preparer Note should be submitted with the return explaining the difference.
-This beginning inventory amount will be reported on Form 1125-A, Line 1 and will also transfer to Schedule L- Balance Sheets per Books, Line 3b of the entities tax return.
+This beginning inventory amount is reported on Form 1125-A, Line 1 and also transfers to Schedule L- Balance Sheets per Books, Line 3b.

 4. Additional Section 263A Costs - In this entry menu, the user enters indirect costs that are not capitalized under IRC Code Section 263A.
 Such costs involve certain purchasing costs indirectly associated with the production or procurement of the items being sold by the business.
 Examples of such items would be warehousing fees, processing fees, repacking and assembly costs and support payroll costs, all of which were incurred in connection with the production of the product.
 These 263A Costs are itemized on an attached schedule to this Form 1125-A, which will go electronically with the return.
-Upon entry to this section, the user will be prompted to enter a 'New' item for each Section 263A Cost and then enter the 'Description' of the cost item and the 'Amount'.
-This will be repeated for each Section 263A Cost.
+In this section, enter each Section 263A Cost, including a description and amount.

 This provision does not apply to taxpayers whose three year average annual gross receipts ending with the preceding tax year are less than $10,000,000.
-See: IRC Code Section 263A for more information on the Uniformed Capitalization rules and how to calculate any applicable Section 263A costs.
-Any amount entered in this section will be listed on an attached schedule to the Form 1125-A and the total will be reported on Form 1125-A, Line 4.
+See IRC Section 263A for more information on the Uniformed Capitalization rules and how to calculate any applicable Section 263A costs.
+The total is reported on Form 1125-A, Line 4.

 5. Other Costs - In this section, other costs directly associated with the manufacturing or mining process are entered.
-Examples of such other costs would be the shipping costs of the raw materials, direct overhead or supplies directly used in the manufacturing process.
-This amount will be reported on Form 1125-A, Line 5.
+Examples of such other costs would be the shipping costs of the raw materials, direct overhead, or supplies directly used in the manufacturing process.
+This amount is reported on Form 1125-A, Line 5.

 6. Total - This amount is a calculated automatically by TaxSlayer Pro and is the sum of the above amounts.
 This total represents the Cost of Goods Available for Sale during the tax year.
-This amount will be reported on Form 1125-A, Line 6.
+This amount is reported on Form 1125-A, Line 6.

 7. Inventory at End of Year - This is the inventory amount of all finished or partly finished goods, raw materials and/or supplies which were acquired for sale or were physically part of the merchandise intended for sale at the end of the tax year.
 This inventory amount will be reported on Form 1125-A, Line 7 and will be the beginning inventory amount reported on next year's return.
-This ending inventory amount will also transfer to Schedule L- Balance Sheets per Books, Line 3d of the entities tax return.
+This ending inventory amount also transfers to Schedule L- Balance Sheets per Books, Line 3d.

 8. Cost of Goods Sold - This amount is automatically calculated by TaxSlayer Pro by subtracting the ending inventory amount from the Cost of Goods Available for sale.
-The Cost of Goods Sold will be reported on Form 1125-A, Line 8.
+The Cost of Goods Sold is reported on Form 1125-A, Line 8.

 9. Method Used For Valuing Ending Inventory - In this menu the user must identify the methodology that was used to value the ending inventory.
-When the user enters this menu, they will receive three options, Cost, Lower of Cost or Market or Other.
+There are three options: Cost, Lower of Cost or Market, and Other.
 If Other is selected, the user must identify the approved method that was utilized to value the ending inventory.
 Taxpayers who use the Cash method of accounting are required to use the Cost method to value ending inventory.
-Taxpayers who use Accrual or other approved accounting method may select any applicable option.
-The answer to this question will be reported on Form 1125-A, Line 9a.
+Taxpayers who use Accrual or another approved accounting method may select any applicable option.
+The answer to this question is reported on Form 1125-A, Line 9a.

-10. Writedown of subnormal goods - This question is defaulted to 'NO,' and for any entity using the Cost method of inventory valuation will not require any further response.
+10. Writedown of subnormal goods - This question is defaulted to NO, and for any entity using the Cost method of inventory valuation will not require any further response.
 However, for business entities that value their inventory in a method other than Cost, this question will only require an additional response only if they have marked down the valuation of the inventory.
-The answer to this question will be reported on Form 1125-A, Line 9b.
+The answer to this question is reported on Form 1125-A, Line 9b.

-13. Do the rules of section 263A apply? - This question is defaulted to 'NO' which for smaller businesses is correct.
-For any business entity whose three year average annual gross receipts ending with the preceding tax year are $10,000,000 or greater, such an entity may be subject to Section 263A and may need to change this answer to 'YES'.
-See: IRC Code Section 263A for more information on the Uniformed Capitalization rules and whether the taxpayer is subject to reporting under this section.
-The answer to this question will be reported on Form 1125-A, Line 9e.
+13. Do the rules of section 263A apply? - This question is defaulted to NO which for smaller businesses is correct.
+A business entity whose three year average annual gross receipts ending with the preceding tax year are $10,000,000 or greater may be subject to Section 263A and may need to change this answer to YES.
+See IRC Section 263A for more information on the Uniformed Capitalization rules and whether the taxpayer is subject to reporting under this section.
+The answer to this question is reported on Form 1125-A, Line 9e.

-14. Change in Determining Quantities, Cost, Valuations? - This question defaults to 'NO'.
-For business entities that have had a change in methodology in determining the quantities, cost or valuations during the year, the questions should be answered "YES." and a statement explaining the change should be completed.
-The answer to this question will be reported on Form 1125-A, Line 9f and a supporting statement will be attached to the return if the question is answered 'YES'.
+14. Change in Determining Quantities, Cost, Valuations? - This question is defaulted to NO. Answer YES if the business changed its methodology for determining the quantities, cost, or valuations during the year and include a statement explaining the change.
+The answer to this question is reported on Form 1125-A, Line 9f.